hapijs/hoek/API.md

 ### deepEqual(b, a, [options])

 Performs a deep comparison of the two values including support for circular dependencies, prototype, and enumerable properties.
-To skip prototype comparisons, use `options.prototype = false`
+To skip prototype comparisons, use `options.prototype = false` and to include symbols, used `options.symbols = true`.

 ```javascript
 Hoek.deepEqual({ a: [1, 2], b: 'string', c: { d: true } }, { a: [1, 2], b: 'string', c: { d: true } }); //results in true